 3 — thermoelement.

 - The 4-cylinder engine is equipped with a gear oil pump.
-Two interlocking gears of the same size simply pump oil from the intake side to the pressure side.
+Two identically sized gears that fit into each other simply pump oil from the intake side to the discharge side.

-- The 5- and 6-cylinder engines are lubricated by an Eaton system rotary oil pump.
-Thanks to the rotating gears, the oil is pumped to the outlet side of the pump and from there to the lubrication channels.
+- The 5- and 6-cylinder engines are lubricated by a rotary oil pump of the Eaton system.
+The rotating gears pump the oil to the outlet side of the pump and from there to the lubrication channels.

 Oil temperature

-The temperature of the oil is very important for the reliable operation of the engine.
+The oil temperature is very important for reliable engine operation.
 This information is only available to the Audi driver via the built-in additional instruments.
-For comparison purposes, the temperature of the engine oil at the oil filter flange or in the oil pump is of interest; where the oil is coldest.
-On piston rings, on the other hand, temperatures up to 300°C can prevail.
-If your car is equipped with an oil thermometer, then you need to remember: Audi shows a temperature of 145°C in the oil pan as the maximum allowable.
+For comparison purposes, the engine oil temperature at the oil filter flange or in the oil pump is interesting; the oil is coldest there.
+On the piston rings, on the contrary, temperatures of up to 300°C can prevail.
+If your car is equipped with an oil thermometer, then you should remember: Audi shows a temperature of 145°C in the oil pan as the maximum permissible.

-However, too low an oil temperature is harmful to the engine.
-In this case, the oil has not yet reached its full lubricity.
-Therefore, after a cold start, if possible, you should not accelerate the engine above 3500 rpm until the oil temperature rises to about 60°C. It is estimated that engine oil takes about twice as long as coolant to reach its operating temperature.
+However, too low an oil temperature is also harmful to the engine.
+In this case, the oil has not yet reached its full lubricating capacity.
+Therefore, after a cold start, you should, if possible, not accelerate the engine above 3500 rpm until the oil temperature has risen to approximately 60°C. It is believed that engine oil, compared to coolant, requires approximately twice as much time before it reaches its operating temperature.

 Oil pressure

-If your car has a built-in oil pressure gauge, then you can check the oil pressure yourself within the accuracy of the measuring instruments.
-Test conditions: seasonal oil class SAE 20 W/20, oil temperature 80°C. You should get the following stats:
+If your car has a built-in oil pressure gauge, you can check the oil pressure yourself within the accuracy of the measuring instruments.
+Test conditions: seasonal oil of class SAE 20 W/20, oil temperature 80°C. You should get the following readings:

-However, the oil pressure in an Audi car is perfectly monitored even without instruments.
-This is taken care of by two hydraulic switches.
-You will learn more about this control system in the chapter «Instruments and accessories».
+However, the oil pressure in the Audi is monitored perfectly well even without instruments.
+This is ensured by two hydraulically operated switches.
+You will learn more about this monitoring system in the chapter "Instruments and auxiliary devices".